Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 The standard Chicago approach is to run the first half at your goal marathon pace or slightly slower, then aim to run the second half at the same pace or marginally faster.
 A perfectly even split — or a slight negative split — is achievable on this course in a way it simply is not at NYC, Boston, or Sydney.
 That is what makes Chicago genuinely special for runners chasing a specific time.

 Pay particular attention to the North Side miles (1–8).
 The crowds are enormous, the energy is electric, and it is very easy to run 10–15 seconds per kilometre too fast without noticing.
-Use your GPS watch and trust the data over the feeling.
+Also keep in mind that high-rise skyscrapers in downtown Chicago can cause brief GPS drift on your watch in the early miles.
+Rely on the official course kilometer and mile markers alongside your watch data to keep your pace true.

 Training for the Chicago Marathon